UNESCO King Sejong Literacy Prize

-It is funded by the Government of the Republic of Korea which first offered the Prize in 1989, honouring the outstanding contribution made to literacy by Sejong the Great who created the Korean alphabet Hangul.
-The Prize specialises from other UNESCO Literacy Prizes that "it gives special consideration to the development and use of mother-tongue literacy education and training."
+It is funded by the government of South Korea, which first offered the Prize in 1989, honouring the outstanding contribution made to literacy by King Sejong the Great, who created the Korean alphabet Hangul.
+The prize differs from other UNESCO literacy prizes, in that "it gives special consideration to the development and use of mother-tongue literacy education and training".

-Each award consists of a sum of US $20,000, a silver medal and a certificate.
+Each award consists of a sum of US$20,000, a silver medal and a certificate.